ImoutoChan/ImoutoRebirth/README.md

 ## ImoutoRebirth Architecture

-Beyond the two applications mentioned earlier, ImoutoRebirth internally consists of a bunch of services, each with its own function.
+Beyond the two applications mentioned earlier, ImoutoRebirth internally consists of multiple services, each with its own function.
 These will be installed automatically, and no particular knowledge about them is required.
 However, for the inquisitive, this section describes the inner workings and purposes of different services, as well as their dependencies.
 If you follow the installation instructions above, these services will be automatically installed as Windows Services.
-Also, for the system to operate, Postgres will be needed.
+The system also requires PostgreSQL to operate.
 You can install it independently or use the scripts provided with each release.

-You can overview the basic architecture and the interaction of services in greater detail in [this diagram](https://drive.google.com/file/d/1MD8NAIeuV8u_wt9HWjdUUrcOaiZOMNBF/view?usp=drive_link), open it with diagrams.net or draw.io.
+You can view the basic architecture and the interaction of services in greater detail in [this diagram](https://drive.google.com/file/d/1MD8NAIeuV8u_wt9HWjdUUrcOaiZOMNBF/view?usp=drive_link), open it with diagrams.net or draw.io.

 ### ImoutoRebirth.Room
 This service is responsible for interacting with the file system.
 It is the one that stores your collections, moves files, checks for duplicates, calculates and compares md5 hashes.
 Configuring collections from Imouto Navigator calls methods specifically in it.